alexandre-mouysset/holbertonschool-shell/README.md

 export PATH="$PATH:/action"
 Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

+#!/bin/bash
+echo "$PATH" | grep -o ":" | wc -l
+Create a script that counts the number of directories in the PATH